moven0831/Feasible-Image-Authentication-Scheme-for-Content-Integrity/README.md

 **Secondary Goals**
 - Develop a user-friendly web application or browser plugin for demo.
-- Ensure the system supports various permissible image transformations such as grayscale, cropping, resizing without compromising integrity.
+- Ensure the system supports various permissible image transformations such as grayscale, cropping, and resizing without compromising integrity.
 - Provide a public-proving and public-verifying authentication system that is secure and reliable.

+### :hammer: Working Status
+Idea: In the first round of study, I've read through all the papers cited in references.
+It occurs to me that [image post-processing circuits](https://github.com/TrishaDatta/circom-circuits/tree/main) such as grayscaling, resizing, and cropping contain a few similar constraints that might be able to improve using recursive SNARK.
+My next step is to try using [Nova](https://github.com/microsoft/Nova) and compare it with the benchmarks in the papers.
+Moreover, the choices of hash function can be another aspect to optimize.
+I will continue the study on which combinations of them (e.g. Poseidon Hash + Lattice Hash) best fit the recursive SNARK.

 ### Milestones